LinneaGrunewald/LinneaGrunewald.github.io/README.md

 Welcome to the website.
-If you're going to be sticking around, please don't delete anything new.
+If you're going to be sticking around, please don't delete anything that you didn't create.
+Please don't touch about.md or index.md either - they're the most important parts of the website and without them the whole thing breaks.

 So to make a website you're going to need to know some basics.
 Fool around on this website first, and later on I'll set up another one.
 This website's code is made in a shared "repository" and I can let people in to view and edit my code.
 I'll make another repository later for the Mars Base thing.